 I love bringing great still images to life, using subtle animation.
 I sometimes use 3D/2.5D movement, layer parallax, overlays, character motion or all effects combined.
 Here are some examples of still images that I’ve brought to life with various effects Continue reading 3D Photo Animation

 Rotoscoping, character animation and compositing for satirical comedy videos.

 I was recently tasked with some rotoscoping and compositing work for a couple of satirical videos (to be released soon).
 Here’s a snippet of one of them.
 I rotoscoped Ariana Grande out of her Focus music video, replacing her with an animated Donald Trump character:

 Some of you may have started playing around with Adobe’s new creation, Character Animator.
 If not, I’d suggest you check it out – it makes character animation a breeze.

 However, if you’ve tried creating your own characters, you have may run into problems getting them to animate how you’d expect.
 Here are the most common problems and how to fix them: Continue reading Character Animator tips

 Just looking through some old work and found a banner I had created years ago.
 I know, I know, a banner – but, as banners go, it’s rather awesome 🙂

 I created this for the BBC, to advertise a game related to one of their TV shows.
 It employs some pretty clever maths to animate some creepy vines which actually reach out to ‘grab’ your mouse cursor – have a play! (requires Flash)

-If you can’t see the demo above because you’re on mobile, or don’t have Flash enabled on your browser, you can see the banner in action below:
+If you’re on mobile, or don’t have Flash enabled on your browser, you can see the banner in action below: